iandark/Python_BigOComplexity/readme.md

 ```

 ### 3. Quadratic - O(n<sup>2</sup>) - polynomial
-An algorithm has quadratic time complexity if the time to execution it is proportional to the square of the input size, in few words, think of Linear but squared
+An algorithm has quadratic time complexity if the time to execute it is proportional to the square of the input size.
+In a few words, think of Linear but squared

 ```python
 def quadratic(n):